Close

 Your Company has established whistle-blower mechanism known as SpeakUp, which is being independently operated by a third-party agency.
 We encourage our employees or representatives acting on behalf of the Company, to raise their compliance concerns through this mechanism, apart from other internal reporting channels viz.
 Line Manager, HR Business Partner, Legal Business Partner and Business Integrity partner.

-The SpeakUp channel is available on the Company's website at https://www.diageoindia.com/about- us/corporate-governance/speak-up/, with services available in English and 5 other regional languages, and compliance concerns can be raised by any aggrieved person through web page or toll-free number.
-During the year, we have introduced QR code to facilitate the access to SpeakUp channel.
+The SpeakUp channel is available on the Company's website at https://www.diageoindia.com/en/about-us/corporate- governance/speak-up, with services available in English and 5 other regional languages, and compliance concerns can be raised by any aggrieved person through web page or toll-free number.

 A structured Breach Management Standard is in place which is in line with the Global Standard, for timely and conclusive resolution of compliance concerns raised through the whistle blower mechanism.